65440-2023/hyper-table/README.md

 | *[blank line]* | | | | | |

-Part 2 starts with two rows that list which parameters to enumerate in the horizontal and vertical dimension, respectively.
+Part 2 starts with two rows that list which parameters to enumerate in the horizontal and vertical dimension, respectively (in the initial view).
-Then it lists all results, which list cell content, cell color, and then pairs of parameters and their values
+Then it lists all results, where each row lists cell content, cell color, and then pairs of parameters and their values
 (where all unspecified parameters can take arbitrary values).